fl64/dvp-demo-app/README.md

 ## Requirements

-Ensure the following d8 modules are enabled:
+Ensure the following d8 modules are enabled and configured:
 - `admission-policy-engine`
 - `cni-cilium`
 - `console`